 As a curriculum supervisor for the Calgary Catholic School District, Hyacinth Schaeffer has collaborated on many projects with fellow supervisors Graham Foster, Evelyn Sawicki, and Victor Zelinski.
 Creating sound research-based instruction that is practical and accessible to classroom teachers has been a common theme in their work.
 Schaeffer h

 Beth Schipper teaches language arts courses and works with teachers in the credential program at California State University at Fullerton.
 She also teaches for the University of Pennsylvania's Penn Literacy Network and consults for schools and school districts in California.

 Edgar Schmidt has worked as a classroom teacher for grades two through high school and as a school principal for regular and alternative stream programs.
 He is the author of teaching materials with topics ranging from science and spelling to choice and accountability in education.

-Jean Schroeder taught and coached in elementary schools in Tucson Unified School District for over 40 years.
+Jean Schroeder taught and coached in elementary schools in Tucson Unified School District for over forty years.
 She has served on and chaired the Notable Children’s Books in the Language Arts committee.
-Jean is a founding board member and staff mentor/coach of the inquiry-based IDEA School in Tucson, AZ.
+Jean is a founding board member and staff mentor/coach of the inquiry-based IDEA School in Tucson, Arizona.